WA House of Representatives bans flame retardants

 While a ban of PCBs has reduced those toxins in recent years, the number of chemicals used in flame retardants (including those known as PBDEs) have greatly increased.
 Studies show that PBDE concentrations have been doubling every 3.5 years and have even been detected in the high Arctic.
 Contaminants are stored in the blubber of marine mammals at the top of the food chain, such as dolphins, seals and orcas.
 The Southern Resident orcas are among the most contaminated marine mammals in the world.
 These toxins pass from generation to generation through the milk of mothers to their offspring.
 Humans, of course, are also at the top of the food chain - and those who consume fish from these toxic waters have high contaminant loads.

 Harbor seal pups from our area, the Main Basin of Puget Sound, are more highly contaminated with PCBs and PBDEs than other areas of Puget Sound.
 Sadly, because seal pups are so contaminated, they are considered the ideal subject for these studies.
+Read the full study of contaminants in Puget Sound here.

 Exposure to flame retardants causes physical abnormalities (including that of the brain, impairing the development of motor activities and cognition), behavioral changes, impairs reproduction and causes immune disorders.

 The passage of the Toxic-Free Kids and Families Act HB 1294 is a major step forward in reducing the devastating impact of flame retardants in our waters.
 Congratulations to Washington Toxics Coalition and their partners for this major achievement.
+Read more about their important work and environmental toxins here.
 The bill must now go before the State Senate.
 Please contact your senators here to let them know you support this act!
 Ensure that Washington State is the first in the nation to ban these flame retardants.

-Read more about our polluted waters on Seal Sitters website.
+Read more about our polluted waters on Seal Sitters’ website.
 Seal Sitters’ Year of the Seal educational outreach project will focus on the health of our marine ecosystem and the harbor seal as the sentinel species representing the marine life of Puget Sound.

 Lend a hand for beach cleanup and save marine life